-When working under bootable media:
+Additional limitations for bootable media:

 - The disk management functionality is not available.
 You can try the user interface, but there is no option to commit the changes. - The recovery functionality is available, but the backup functionality is not.
 To try the backup functionality, install the software in the operating system.